 Public Engagement and Science Communication Training at the BES

-We will be hosting multiple exciting training workshops in 2019, so please follow @BES_careers for notices on upcoming opportunities.
+We will be hosting multiple training workshops in 2020, so please make sure to return to this web page and follow @BES_careers for notices on upcoming opportunities.

 Event demonstrations workshop with Science Made Simple, 26 November 2018, Great North Museum: Hancock, Newcastle upon Tyne

 Hosted at the Great North Museum: Hancock in Newcastle, we organised a free training workshop for BES members in developing live science demonstrations, presenting skills, and performance techniques.
 David Price from STEM communication experts, Science Made Simple, shared his essential tips-and-tricks for engaging the public face-to-face, and helped develop our attendees ideas for activities in a round table workshop.

 Support our mission and help develop the next generation of ecologists by donating to the British Ecological Society.